 I wanted the whole piece to flow with the space, and I am so happy with how it all looks.

-Lots of you have asked me about my wreath.
+Lots of you have asked me about the wreath part.
 First off, I wanted to go with real greenery, but I knew that faux was the only way to go if I wanted to keep it up for an extended period of time.
 So I scooted myself to Hobby Lobby & bought two vine garlands.
-I tried to find the ones I used online, but I didn’t see them.
-But they are the ones with the small leaves in my arrangement.
+They are the ones with the small leaves in my arrangement.

 How I Made The Wreath: